a2roger/backup/w1_generativeart/readme.md

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/_8DMEHxOLQE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe> -->

-(If you liked that video, you should watch more videos from the _Creators Project_ series.)
+(If you liked that video, you should watch more from the _Creators Project_ series.)

 # Pre-workshop Set Up